Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Computation of the memory via the radiative mass multipoles

 \section{Computation of the memory via the radiative mass multipoles}

-The computation of the non-linear memory in the paper has been done effectively via the GW energy flux with the formula given in~\cref{eq:Ulmmem}.
+The computation of the nonlinear memory in the paper is done effectively via the GW energy flux with the formula given in~\cref{eq:Ulmmem}.
 An alternative way is to directly compute the required moments of the memory contribution to the radiative mass multipole.
-The leading order memory piece of the mass quadrupole moment contributes at 2.5PN, however, due to the hereditary integral the DC terms are raised by 2.5PN orders such that they contribute at leading order in the waveform polarization.
+The leading-order memory piece of the mass quadrupole moment contributes at 2.5PN, however, due to the hereditary integral the DC terms are raised by 2.5PN orders such that they contribute at leading order in the waveform polarization.
 Reference~\cite{faye-2015} lists the memory contributions up to 3.5PN.
 From this we are able to compute the DC memory to 1PN accuracy.
-The hereditary integral enhances the slow oscillatory memory terms by 1PN, therefore from knowing the 3.5PN contribution to the mass moments, we find the leading order 2.5PN terms contributing at 1.5PN and 2.5 PN in the waveform, the 3PN terms appear at 2PN and 3PN and the 3.5PN terms at 2.5PN.
+The hereditary integral enhances the slow oscillatory memory terms by 1PN; therefore, by knowing the 3.5PN contribution to the mass moments we find the leading-order 2.5PN terms contributing at 1.5PN and 2.5 PN in the waveform, and that the 3PN terms appear at 2PN and 3PN and the 3.5PN terms at 2.5PN.
 However, what we miss are the 4PN terms that appear in the waveform at 3PN level.
-On the other hand, the fast oscillatory memory is not affected by the hereditary integral in its PN order, we recover it at 2.5PN and 3PN.
-The required memory contributions at 3.5PN to the radiative mass moments are:
+On the other hand, the fast oscillatory memory is not affected by the hereditary integral in its PN order, and we recover it at 2.5PN and 3PN.
+The required memory contributions at 3.5PN to the radiative mass moments are

-Note that the STF projection $\langle \dots \rangle$ only applies to the free indices $ijk...$.
-The integrand in those equations consists of products of canonical mass and current moments, $M^{(n)}_{L}(\tau)$ and $S^{(n)}_{L}(\tau)$, and the superscript in brackets stands for the $n^{\mathrm{th}}$ derivative with respect to $\tau$.
+Note that the symmetric trace-free (STF) projection $\langle \dots \rangle$ only applies to the free indices $ijk...$ The integrand in those equations consists of products of canonical mass and current moments, $M^{(n)}_{L}(\tau)$ and $S^{(n)}_{L}(\tau)$, and the superscript in brackets stands for the $n{\mathrm{th}}$ derivative with respect to $\tau$.
 The canonical moments are related by a gauge transformation to the source moments $I_L$ and $J_L$ along with some more gauge moments that enter at 2.5PN in the $\delta I_L,\; \delta J_L$ terms,